Britton Chance Jr.: 1987 America's Cup

 In the mid-1980s, American yachtsman Dennis Conner asked Chance to be part of his design team for the Sail America Foundation of San Diego Yacht Club.
-Chance used the Cray X-MP/48 super computer to create his design.
+Chance used the Cray X-MP/48 supercomputer to create his design.
 He also consulted with scientists at Boeing, Grumman, and NASA to achieve the best results.
 Along with Bruce Nelson and David Pedrick, Chance brought three new designs to the team—the third, Stars & Stripes 87, won the 1987 America's Cup for the United States.
 Chance noted that pressure to win back the title for the United States was high; approximately 30 yachts were designed for the 1987 America's Cup with a combined cost of $100 million.
 He said, "This race to win the Cup was largely a contest of designers and technologies".
 President Ronald Reagan said, "The skill and determination of the Stars & Stripes team captured the imagination of the American people.
 They demonstrated the traits that have long characterized this country at its best—optimism, dedication, teamwork, and an eagerness to master the most advanced technology and put it to good use."

 1988 America's Cup

-However, this victory was short-lived; a few months later a New Zealand team issued a challenge with their 90-foot yacht KZ 1.
+However, this victory was short-lived; a few months later, a New Zealand team issued a challenge with their 90-foot yacht KZ 1.
 Chance was again called upon to aid in the design of the defender.
 Headed by Chance, the American design team of Chance, Dave Hubbard, Duncan MacLane, John Marshall, Gino Morrelli, Bruce Nelson and Bernard Nivelt did not have enough time to create a monohull to match the challenger; instead they designed a catamaran, dubbed Stars & Stripes (US 1).
 Dennis Conner sailed this catamaran and retained the title in 1988 America's Cup.